bytesbyt/puzzle-game/README.md

 ### Features Left to Implement

-- If I have more time I will make a seperate section that shows completed image next to the game area.

 ## Testing

 The drag and drop event in Javascript does not work on touchscreen devices.